 More information and support for people with vitiligo condition and their families can be found at:

 The course of vitiligo varies and is unpredictable.
 Some areas may regain normal pigment (coloring), but other new areas of pigment loss may appear.
 Skin that is repigmented may be slightly lighter or darker than the surrounding skin.
 Pigment loss may get worse over time.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if areas of your skin lose their coloring for no reason (for example, there was no injury to the skin).
+Contact your provider for an appointment if areas of your skin lose their coloring for no reason (for example, there was no injury to the skin).

 Dinulos JGH.
 Light-related diseases and disorders of pigmentation.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 19.

 Passeron T, Ortonne J-P. Vitiligo and other disorders of hypopigmentation.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 66.

 Patterson JW.
 Disorders of pigmentation.
 In: Patterson JW, ed.
 Weedon's Skin Pathology.
 5th ed.
 Philadelphia, PA: Elsevier; 2021:chap 11.